 4. Romanian Deadlifts

-The Romanian deadlift is equally effective as a deficit deadlift and helps you enhance your strength and mobility in your posterior chain muscles.
+The Romanian deadlift is equally effective as a deficit deadlift and helps you enhance strength and mobility in your posterior chain muscles.

 You can also do it as a supportive lift after the main deadlift workout to improve your overall performance.

-Powerlifting Exercises PDF
+Download The Powerlifting Exercises List PDF

 You can also download the PDF of the list of powerlifting exercises so you can use it whenever you like.
 This list will also help you create a workout program to develop ultimate strength.